AndrewBlackwell/GAN-CGAN-MNIST/README.md

-# CGAN-MNIST
-CGAN for MNIST Dataset using Pytorch, Python, Matplotlib.
+# Conditional Generative Adversarial Net (CGAN) for MNIST Dataset
+#### Created using Pytorch, Python, Matplotlib.

+This is a Pytorch implemintation of CGANs.